ASKED QUESTIONS RELATED TO AN INTERNAL REVENUE SERVICE

 QUESTION: What happens after the 180-day redemption period expires?

-ANSWER: After the 180-day redemption period has expired, the Internal Revenue Service will provide the successful bidder a Quit Claim Deed issued by the Area Director of the Internal Revenue Service.
-The bidder must surrender the original Form 2435, “Certificate of Sale of Seized Property” which was issued after the full payment of the bid price.
-After the redemption period, the taxpayer and others of interest do not have any redemption rights.
+ANSWER: After the 180-day redemption period has expired, the Internal Revenue Service will provide you a Quit Claim Deed issued by the Area Director of the Internal Revenue Service.
+You must surrender the Form 2435, “Certificate of Sale of Seized Property” which was given to you upon your full payment of the bid price in order to receive the deed.
+At this time, the taxpayer and others of interest do not have any redemption rights.
 The deed discharges the Federal Tax Lien from the property and places the title in your name giving you possession of the property.

 QUESTION: Do I need to make payments to the mortgage holder, county tax collector, etc. during the 180-day redemption period?